Vluuks/AndroidPractice/Week1/Lab/README.md

             System.out.println(toPrint);
         }

 Now, all the `printInfo()` method does is call another method, `createInfoString()` and print the results from calling this method instead.
 This works because the `createInfoString()` method is defined to return a `String`.
-In Java, methods can return all kinds of variables and even instances of classes like `Student`!

-However, the kind of variable to be returned must be specified in the method declaration.
+In Java, methods can return all kinds of variables and even instances of classes like `Student`.
+The kind of variable to be returned must be specified in the method declaration.
 We can clearly see this, as the declaration of `createInfoString()` is preceded by the keyword `String`.
 When a method does not return anything, like `printInfo()` we use `void`.
-An exception to this is the
-constructor: no return type keyword is used in its declaration.
+An exception to this is the constructor: no return type keyword is used in its declaration.

 ➡️ *Exercise 6.1:* *Create a method inside the student class, which both checks how many credits a certain student has and prints to the console whether they can ask for their diploma (which you need 180 for), or they still have to study some more!*

-➡️ *Exercise 6.2:* *Rewrite the method created at 5.1 so that instead of just printing everything directly, it makes a call to another method which handles the credit checking part and returns true or false, depending on whether the student is eligible for their diploma.*
+➡️ *Exercise 6.2:* *Split the functionality of the method created at 6.1, so that instead of just printing everything directly, it makes a call to another method and prints something depending on the result.
+This other method should handle the credit checking part and returns true or false, depending on whether the student is eligible for their diploma.*

 {% spoiler "Hint: Compiling and running Java code" %}
 To compile your Java file to a .class file, use this command on the terminal: